mikesealey/ci_pp1/README.md

 The next step was to make the images hold their proportions, and simply hide their irregular shapes and resolutions, using `object-fit: cover`

+### Bootstap Documentation
+#### Modals
+I took the example Static Backdrop modal and stripped a few things out out - I think this was intended for user-prompts but I'll be using it for simply displaying more information about the clicked-image.